-The Biological Sciences Division (BSD) Foundational Leadership program focuses on building essential leadership skills, which includes giving effective feedback, identifying the needs and expectations of stakeholders, enhancing stakeholder engagement, developing emotional intelligence and managing during change.
+The Biological Sciences Division (BSD) Foundational Leadership program focuses on building essential leadership skills, which includes giving effective feedback, identifying the needs and expectations of stakeholders, enhancing stakeholder engagement, developing emotional intelligence and managing change.
 The program sets a foundation for excellence in research, teaching and patient care.
 Each session is facilitated by a faculty leader and an executive staff member in the BSD.
 Participants must commit to 2 full days of training.
-This program is sponsored by the BSD Office of Human Resources, Office of Diversity and Inclusion, and Office of Faculty Affairs.
+This program is sponsored by the BSD Office of Diversity and Inclusion, Office of Human Resources, and Office of Faculty Affairs.

 - Practice skills for giving effective feedback to team members to redirect, reinforce, and inspire behavior toward organizational, team, and personal goals.

-- Articulate needs and expectations of the stakeholders you serve, and identify where your team or unit is in relation to the High Performance Programming Model.
+- Articulate the needs and expectations of the stakeholders you serve, and identify ways to improve your team’s performance.

 Who is invited to participate?

-- BSD staff in supervisory roles: These include, Executive Administrators, Section Administrators, HR or Academic affairs professionals, Directors, Finance managers, Graduate program administrators, those who manage clinical or laboratory operations, IT managers, and emerging staff leaders.
+- BSD staff in leadership roles: Including staff in supervisory roles, executive administrators, section administrators, HR or academic affairs professionals, directors, center managers, finance managers, graduate program administrators, those who manage clinical or laboratory operations, IT managers, and emerging staff leaders.